About the Psychotherapist

 I am a Clinical Psychologist and Therapist.
 I offer bespoke psychotherapy – therapy and counselling which is designed to suit you.

-In addition I offer supervision and medico-legal assessments in relation to personal injury.
+In addition I offer medico-legal assessments in relation to personal injury and clinical supervision.

 About the therapy